DH-Box/docs/text-analysis-tutorial.md

 # An Introduction to Text Analysis with DH Box

 This tutorial will show you how to get started with text analysis, using nothing but a web browser.
-We'll be using [http://dhbox.org](DH Box), a Digital Humanities cloud workstation, as our complete software stack.
+We'll be using [DH Box](http://dhbox.org), a Digital Humanities cloud workstation, as our complete software stack.
 This tutorial assumes no prior knowledge of text analysis, digital humanities, or computer programming.

 1. Navigate to [http://dhbox.org](dhbox.org) in your web browser.
 Click "sign up" in the upper right corner.
 Enter a username, password, and your email address.
 Take note of these so that you can use them later.
 Click "launch."